Up to 50% off sofas & mattresses — limited‑time deals.

 Step 4 – Thermal Load Tests With Controlled Heat Sources

-For each mattress we:
+For each mattress, we:

-• Center of the bed
+• The center of the bed

 Step 5 – Instrumented Human Heat Tests